Modular Nahm sums for symmetrizable matrices of indices $({2,\ldots, 2},1)$ and $({1,\ldots, 1},2)$: Multi-sum Rogers--Ramanujan type identities

 \subsection{Proof of Theorem \ref{thm:multisumb}}

 We first recall some Bailey pairs from Group G of Slater's list \cite[p.
 469]{Slater-1951}, which are necessary in the proof of Theorem \ref{thm:multisumb}.

-The Bailey pair (G1\(^*\)) was established by Wang--Wang \cite[Lemma 2.5, Eq.
+The Bailey pair (G1\(^*\)) was established by B. Wang--L. Wang \cite[Lemma 2.5, Eq.
 (2.13)]{Wang-Wang-2024} via using a generalization of a limiting case of Jackson's basic analogue of Dougall's theorem, as originally derived by Slater \cite[Eq.
 (4.2)]{Slater-1951}.
-In fact, (G1\(^*\)) can also be derived by applying the Bailey pair base-change method due to Lovejoy \cite[Lemma 2.4]{Lovejoy-2022} to the Bailey pair (G1).
+In fact, (G1\(^*\)) can also be derived by applying the base-change method due to Lovejoy \cite[Lemma 2.4]{Lovejoy-2022} to the Bailey pair (G1).
 We note that (G4\(^*\)) refers to the unlabeled Bailey pair corresponding to (G4) in \cite{Slater-1951}.
-Meanwhile, the Bailey pair that we term ${\rm (G4^{**})}$ first appeared in the work of Wang--Wang \cite[Eq.
-(2.15)]{Wang-Wang-2025-2}, who obtained it by applying base-change method due to Lovejoy \cite[Lemma 2.4.]{Lovejoy-2022} to the Bailey pair (G4\(^*\)).
+Meanwhile, the Bailey pair that we term (G4\(^{**}\)) first appeared in the work of B. Wang--L. Wang \cite[Eq.
+(2.15)]{Wang-Wang-2025-2}, who obtained it by applying base-change method due to Lovejoy \cite[Lemma 2.4]{Lovejoy-2022} to the Bailey pair (G4\(^*\)).
 A typo for (G5) in \cite{Slater-1951} and \cite{Wang-Wang-2025-2} has been corrected here.